guhou/aoc2021/README.md

 ## Incantations:

 - `cabal build` to build the library and executable.
-- `cabal build aoc2021` to run the executable.
+- `cabal run aoc2021` to run the executable.
 - `cabal test` to run the tests (if there were any).